ralphje/imagemounter/docs/commandline.rst

         f:key-file
         m:master-key-file

+.. cmdoption:: --lazy-unmount

+   Enables to unmount the volumes and disk lazily when the direct unmounting of the volumes fails.

 Advanced toggles
 ^^^^^^^^^^^^^^^^
 :command:`imount` has some facilities that automatically detect some types of disks and volumes.
 However, these facilities may sometimes fail and can be disabled if needed.